 Cowboy Adventures Disney California Adventure

 If you are looking for a Woody and Jessie encounter head over to the new Pixar Pier in Disney California Adventure.
-There are two attractions featuring Jessie and/or Woody at the Toy Story Boardwalk, Toy Story Midway Mania and later this year, Jessie’s Critter Carousel.
+There are two attractions featuring Jessie and/or Woody at the Toy Story Boardwalk, Toy Story Midway Mania, and Jessie’s Critter Carousel.

 You are also likely to find Woody and possibly Jessie wandering around the Toy Story Boardwalk signing autographs and taking pictures.
 There’s even a cowboy or rather cow horse inspired game on the boardwalk.
 Try your hand at Bullseye Stallion Stampede and you might win a Woody or Bullseye stuffed animal!